bitmovin/bitmovin-player-ui/README.md

 ## Customizing the UI

-There are basically three approaches to customize the UI:
+There are three approaches to customize the UI:

 1. Go with the built-in UI of the player and adjust the styling to your liking with CSS
 2. Keep the player managing the UI internally but tell it to load alternative UI CSS/JS files, e.g. your own build from this repository